ssamot/CE881/01-Introduction.md

----
-title:  'Introduction (Apps and the Android platform)'
+% Introduction (Apps and the Android platform)
-subtitle: 'CE881: Mobile and Social Application Programming'
-author: Simon Lucas \& Spyros Samothrakis
+% Spyros Samothrakis \
-tags: [nothing, nothingness]
-date: January 13, 2015
-theme: Warsaw
-...
+  Research Fellow, IADS \
+  Univerisity of Essex
+% January 11, 2016

 # About the Course